spring/spring/game/AI/AAI/AAI ReadMe.txt

 		- Added different sub-groups for air only mods (light, medium, heavy & super heavy air assault)

 		- Added a message being displayed from time to time when AAI has not been loaded succesfully

-		- Completly new combat unit selection (in theory, aai should react more dynamically to its opponent's behaviour - requieres some learning to work porperly)
+		- Completly new combat unit selection (in theory, aai should react more dynamically to its opponent's behaviour - requires some learning to work porperly)

 		- Improved/fixed building of stationary defences - only terporary, defence placement will be reworked within the next versions (MIN_SECTOR_THREAT statement added to mod.cfg)